ogtfaber/react-native-background-actions/README.md

 **iOS only**
 Listen for the iOS-only expiration handler that allows you to 'clean up' shortly before the app's remaining background time reaches 0.
 Check the iOS [documentation](https://developer.apple.com/documentation/uikit/uiapplication/1623031-beginbackgroundtask) for more info.

-The event now includes the task name that expired:
+The event includes the task name that expired:

 ```js
 BackgroundService.on('expiration', (data) => {